 Procedural Macros for Generating Code from Attributes

-— This section is mostly different from what’s in Appendix D. /Carol —>
+This section is mostly different from what’s in Appendix D. /Carol

-The second form of macros are procedural macros and they act more like functions (which are a type of procedure).
-Procedural macros accept some code as an input, operate on that code, and produce some code as an output, rather than matching against patterns and replacing the code with other code as declarative macros do.
+The second form of macros is procedural macros, which act more like functions (and are a type of procedure).
+Procedural macros accept some code as an input, operate on that code, and produce some code as an output rather than matching against patterns and replacing the code with other code as declarative macros do.

-There are three kinds of procedural macros, but they all work in a similar fashion.
+The three kinds of procedural macros: custom derive, attribute-like, and function-like, all work in a similar fashion.

 When creating procedural macros, the definitions must reside in their own crate with a special crate type.
 This is for complex technical reasons that we hope to eliminate in the future.
-Using procedural macros takes looks like the code shown in Listing 19-37, where some_attribute is a placeholder for using a specific macro.
+Using procedural macros looks like the code in Listing 19-37, where some_attribute is a placeholder for using a specific macro.

 Filename: src/lib.rs